-If you are not a match for certain health reasons, (depending on what they are), you can try and change your health and get screened again.
+If you are not a match for specific health reasons, (depending on what they are), you can try and change your health and get screened again.

 You may not be the perfect fit for your designated person, but there is still a way to give.
 Paired Kidney Exchange/Kidney Swap or a Kidney Chain are two ways this can happen.
-In a paired kidney exchange it’s basically having 2 donors where they happen to be a more perfect match for the other person’s person.
+In a paired kidney exchange two donors happen to be a perfect match for the other person’s person.
 Imagine two moms (mom A and Mom B) who both had spouses (Spouse A and Spouse B) who needed a transplant and they were willing to give but weren’t quite the perfect match.
-Through testing they could come to realize that Mom A was a good fit for Spouse B, and Mom B was a good fit for Spouse A. So an agreement is made (a paired kidney exchange) that they both still give so that each spouse gets what they need.
-To learn about a Kidney Chain you can watch videos here.
-(It’s a paired exchange, but beyond just the 4 people involved in that.)
+Through testing, they could come to realize that Mom A was a good fit for Spouse B, and Mom B was a good fit for Spouse A. An agreement made (a paired kidney exchange) that they both still give so that each spouse gets what they need.
+To learn about a Kidney Chain, you can watch videos here.
+(It’s a paired exchange, but beyond just the four people involved in that.)

 You can learn more about living donation on the National Kidney Foundation (NKF) website.
 You can also call the NKF’s free, confidential hotline at 855-653-2273.

-When I sent my first potential donor the link to UCLA Donor page I didn’t know how to even start the message.
-Uh…’About you being willing to give me a kidney and prolong my life…’ It’s awkward and beautiful and I’m not sure the pleasantries that are appropriate for such an ask.
+When I sent my first potential donor the link to the UCLA Donor page, I didn’t know how to begin to start the message.
+Uh…’About you being willing to give me a kidney and prolong my life…’ It’s awkward and beautiful, and I’m not sure the pleasantries that are appropriate for such an ask.
 So thank you.

 All my love,